 \subsection{Uniqueness.
 The non-unitary case}

-The following lemma will provide a proof of the uniqueness up to isomorphism of minimal models.
-It is inspired in \cite{HT90}, definition 8.3 and theorem 8.7.
-It also inspired a categorical definition of minimal objects: see \cite{Roi93} and \cite{Roi94c}, cf \cite{GNPR10}.
+The following lemma provides a proof of the uniqueness up to isomorphism of minimal models.
+It is inspired in \cite{HT90}, definition 8.3, and theorem 8.7.
+It also inspired a categorical definition of minimal objects: see \cite{Roi93} and \cite{Roi94c}, cf. \cite{GNPR10}.

 \begin{lemma} Let $P_\infty$ be a Sullivan minimal operad and $\rho : Q \longrightarrow P_\infty$ a \emph{quis} of operads.
 Then there is a section $\sigma : P_\infty \longrightarrow Q$, $\rho\sigma = \id_{P_\infty} $. \end{lemma}